Firms To Watch: Public international law

 Work highlights

-• Representing Odyssey Marine Exploration in an arbitration brought under Chapter 11 of the North American Free Trade Agreement against Mexico.
+• Represents Odyssey Marine Exploration in an arbitration brought under Chapter 11 of the North American Free Trade Agreement against Mexico (UNCITRAL Rules).

-• Acting for the Turks and Caicos Islands Government in over 70 different civil claims to recover land and money from parties involved in corrupt practices.
+• Acting for the TCI Government in its civil claims to recover land and money from parties involved in corrupt practices/fraud.

 Herbert Smith Freehills LLP